ono-midori/ono-midori.github.io/techs/zguide.md

 Here are some things to note about the client implementation:

 - The client is structured as a nice little class-based API that hides the dirty work of creating ZeroMQ contexts and sockets and talking to the server.
 That is, if a shotgun blast to the midriff can be called “talking”.
-- The client will abandon the chase if it can’t find any responsive server within a few seconds.
+- The client will abandon the chase if it can't find any responsive server within a few seconds.
 - The client has to create a valid REP envelope, i.e., add an empty message frame to the front of the message.

 The client performs 10,000 name resolution requests (fake ones, as our server does essentially nothing) and measures the average cost.
 On my test box, talking to one server, this requires about 60 microseconds.
 Talking to three servers, it takes about 80 microseconds.